-(b) The Executive Council shall draw up regulations for the establishment, management, and all other matters in connection with the Branches.
+(b) The Central Executive Committee shall draw up regulations for the establishment, management, and all other matters in connection with the Branches.

 (c) All members shall be deemed to be attached to the Headquarters Branch if not attached to any existing Branch.

 26. A member shall be deemed to have resigned from the Party the moment a notice of his resignation in writing is received by the Secretary-General.